vansh-khaneja/Userdata-RAG-Knowledge-Graph-Langchain/README.md

 # Userdata RAG Using Knowledge Graph and LangChain
-This project implements multi-query retrieval using Matryoshka Representation Learning (MRL) embeddings with `text-embedding-3-small` and `text-embedding-3-large`.
-The embeddings are stored and queried using the [Qdrant](https://qdrant.tech/) vector database.
-To learn more about the project please refer this [article](https://medium.com/@vanshkhaneja/multi-stage-vector-querying-using-matryoshka-representation-learning-mrl-in-qdrant-ddbe425d88f4).
+This project implements Retrieval Augmented Generation using Neo4j knowledge grphs and Langhcain framework.
+Using Llama 3 as the language model for beter graphs and response generation.
+To learn more about the project please refer this [article](...).

 ## Table of Contents